Summary: Planes tend to go through a rigorous routine that involves all sorts of procedures and maintenance tasks.

 However, using an APU costs a significant amount of fuel so airports tend to have a variety of different power sources like a lithium ion starting unit for example or a generator cart parked at a gate.
 Once the plane’s panel is opened, it’s then connected with a heavy-duty plug – which allows the pilot to shut down the engines.

-Many of these airports utilize a central power system but others tend to rely on portable power units from companies like Start Pac to operate when there’s a smaller plane or jet.
+Many of these airports utilize a central power system but others tend to rely on portable power units to operate when there’s a smaller plane or jet.
 Doing so allows the airport to be versatile to handle all aircraft sizes.